open-telemetry/opentelemetry.io/content/en/docs/demo/collector-data-flow-dashboard/index.md

 ### Processor

-Only batch processor is currently present in the demo application.
-And the processor is used by both traces and metrics pipelines.
+Currently, the only processor present in the demo application is a batch processor, which is used by both traces and metrics pipelines.

 - `otelcol_processor_batch_batch_send_size_sum`